nicusX/k8s-terraform-ansible-sample/README.md

 ### Setup Kubernetes CLI

 This step set up the Kubernetes CLI (`kubectl`) configuration on the control machine.
-Configuration includes the DNS name of the Kubernetes API, as returned by Terraform.
+Configuration includes the DNS name of Kubernetes API endpoint, as returned by Terraform.

 These configuration is required to run following steps that uses Kubernetes CLI.